pprados/cythonpackage/README.md

 `sys.meta_path` to use only one shared library.
 It's done in the `__init__.py`

-If you set this parameter to False, you must write yourself the `ext_modules` parameter
+If you set this parameter to `False`, you must write yourself the `ext_modules` parameter
 ```python
 setup(...
       ext_modules=cythonize(